nstefan/yastwai/CONTRIBUTING.md

 ## Automated Tools

 The repository includes several scripts to help with development:

+### Standard Scripts (Interactive)
-- `scripts/create-commit.sh` - For creating properly formatted commits
+- `scripts/create-commit.sh` - For creating properly formatted commits (interactive)
-- `scripts/create-pr.sh` - For creating pull requests with proper descriptions
+- `scripts/branch-check.sh` - For managing branches (interactive)
-- `scripts/run-clippy.sh` - For running the Rust linter
+- `scripts/run-clippy.sh` - For running the Rust linter (basic)

-Use these tools to ensure consistency across contributions.
+### AI-Optimized Scripts (Non-Interactive)
+- `scripts/ai-commit-helper.sh` - For creating commits with named parameters
+- `scripts/ai-branch-helper.sh` - For branch management with named parameters
+- `scripts/ai-clippy-helper.sh` - For running Clippy with more options and better output
+- `scripts/ai-pr-helper.sh` - For creating pull requests with proper descriptions

+These tools ensure consistency across contributions and make it easier for both human developers and AI assistants to follow project conventions.